-Emergency Dentistry – Longmont, CO
+Emergency Dentist — Longmont, CO

-Same-Day Care for
+Same-Day Care for Patients in Need

-- Sedation Dentistry Offered
+- Sedation Dentistry Offered In-House

 - Dentist with Over 25 Years of Experience

-How to Handle Common Dental Emergencies
+The Most Common Dental Emergencies

 How to Prevent Dental Emergencies

 Truthfully, it’s impossible to completely prevent a dental emergency in Longmont.
 The good news is that there are several ways you can drastically reduce your chances of experiencing one.
 By following a few simple precautions, you can keep your smile safe and avoid needing more costly dental work down the line.
 If you’d like to learn how to protect your teeth and gums from harm, continue reading or give our office a call today!